-Report: Russian doping scandal 'was an institutional conspiracy,' official says
+Report: Russian doping scandal 'institutional conspiracy'

 "They strike right at the heart of the integrity and ethics of sport," the IPC said in a statement.

-In November, Putin signed a new law to criminalize any encouragement for doping, national news agency Tass reported.
+In November, Russian President Vladimir Putin signed a new law to criminalize any encouragement for doping, national news agency TASS reported.

 Anyone found guilty of inducing an athlete to use drugs faces a fine of up to 1.1 million rubles ($11,400) or a jail term of up to three years, plus suspension from "professional activities" for up to five years, depending on the circumstances.

-Following the initial report, WADA called for a blanket ban on Russian competitors at the 2016 Rio Olympic Games, but the International Olympic Committee ruled each sporting federation should decide whether Russians be admitted.
+Following the initial report, WADA called for a blanket ban on Russian competitors at the 2016 Rio Olympic Games, but the International Olympic Committee ruled each sporting federation should decide whether Russians should be admitted.

 Russia's track and field team and weightlifting squad were eventually excluded from the Games in August.